wp-plugins/bp-profile-message-ux/readme.txt

 == Installation ==

-1. Upload the 'bp-profile-message-ux-free' folder to the '/wp-content/plugins/' directory
+1. Upload the 'bp-profile-message-ux' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress